jsloop42/dreamlisp/README.md

 #### List

 Lists are the building blocks for any Lisp program.
-Lists unlike vector, which we will see later, has special semantics however, in general.
+Lists unlike vector, which we will see later, has special semantics in general.
 The first element of the list is almost always considered as a function and the rest as the argument to that function.

 ```
 λ user> (+ 1 2 3 4 5 6)
 21
 ```

 Here, `+` is a function and `1`, `2`, `3` are arguments.
 A list always evaluates the elements.
-To supress evaluation, we can quote the list.
+To suppress evaluation, we can quote the list.

 ```
 λ user> (quote (list 1 2 3))